 - Sound surveys and exposure monitoring

 Employee and/or area monitoring shall be performed when exposure is suspect of being at or above the action level of an 8-hour TWA of 85 dB.

 University Environmental Health and Safety (IUEHS) will identify work areas within IU facilities where noise levels equal or exceed 85 dBA.
-Signs will be posted at the entrance to any work area where noise levels routinely exceed 85 dBA, requiring anyone entering the area to wear proper hearing protection.
-Departments that suspect they have an undiagnosed noise issue in a work area shall contact their respective campus EHS Office to schedule a noise evaluation.
+Signs will be posted at the entrance to any work area where noise levels routinely exceed 85 dBA.
+Departments that suspect they have an undiagnosed noise issue in a work area shall contact their respective campus IUEHS Office to schedule a noise evaluation.

-Personnel who work in these areas shall have hearing protection supplied to them, shall be instructed in its proper use, and be required to wear this equipment when in these identified areas.
-It is the responsibility of the area supervisor or manager to ensure that these requirements are maintained.
+Personnel who work in these areas shall have hearing protection devices supplied to them, shall be instructed in its proper use, and be required to wear hearing protection when in these identified areas or around equipment that produces excessive noise while in the areas.
+It is the responsibility of the area supervisor or manager and the exposed employee to ensure that these requirements are maintained.

 Factors which suggest that noise exposures in the workplace may be at or above 85 dB include employee complaints about the loudness of noise, indications that employees are losing their hearing, or noisy conditions which make normal conversation difficult.

 All continuous, intermittent, and impulsive/impact sound levels from 80 dB to 130 dB shall be incorporated into the noise measurement survey.

 The degree of noise reduction required shall be determined by comparing the measured levels with acceptable noise levels as presented in Table 1.

 Monitoring shall be repeated whenever a change in processes, production, equipment or controls increases noise exposure to the extent that additional employees may be exposed at or above the action level or the attenuation provided by hearing protection devices being used by employees may be rendered inadequate.

 Affected employees or their representatives shall be provided an opportunity to observe any noise measurements.